Samuel P. Heintzelman: Civil War

 The Second Bull Run campaign had been hard on the III Corps, which sustained heavy losses, including one of its division commanders, and had come close to being driven from the field in panic.
 On September 4, Heintzelman was relieved from command, being judged as too old and insufficiently aggressive.
 He was reassigned to the Washington D.C. defenses and served there until being transferred to the Northern Department in January 1864.
 He remained in that post for ten months, but received no further assignments for the rest of the war.
 Heintzelman's volunteer commission expired on August 24, 1865 and he reverted to the regular army rank of colonel.
 He served on army boards of inquiry and on occupation duty in Texas as part of Reconstruction.

+Retirement and death

 Heintzelman retired on February 22, 1869 after reaching the army's mandatory retirement age of 62 and was granted a promotion to major general, entitling him to the pension of that rank.
 After leaving the army, he served on the board of directors of several companies in New York and Washington D.C. before retiring completely in 1874.
 He died in Washington on May 1, 1880, at the age of 74.
 He is buried in Forest Lawn Cemetery, Buffalo, New York.
 According to his doctor, he died of complications arising from an attack of pleurisy during the Peninsula Campaign eighteen years earlier.

 His grandson Stuart Heintzelman, a West Point alumnus of the class of 1899, served in World War I and rose to the rank of Major General.